Signatures of valley drift in the diversified band dispersions of bright, gray, and dark excitons in MoS2 monolayers under uni-axial strains: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-C.H.C. \\ This work is financially supported by the National Science and Technology Council (NSTC), Taiwan, T-Star center project “Future Semiconductor Technology Research Center”, under Grant No. NSTC 113-2634-F-A49-008. \\ S.J.C. \\ The research study is supported financially by the NSTC of Taiwan (Grant Nos.
-NSTC 112-2112-M-A49-019-MY3, NSTC 112-2622-M-A49-001, NSTC 113-2112-M-A49-035-MY3, and NSTC 113-2124-M-A49-008).
+The research study is supported financially by the NSTC of Taiwan (Grant Nos.
+NSTC 112-2112-M-A49-019-MY3, NSTC 112-2622-M-A49-001, NSTC 113-2112-M-A49-035-MY3, and NSTC 113-2124-M-A49-008), and T-Star center project “Future Semiconductor Technology Research Center”, under Grant No. NSTC 113-2634-F-A49-008.
 The authors thank the National Center for High-Performance Computing (NCHC) in Taiwan for providing computational resources.